barryclark/jekyll-now/README.md

 More setup instructions and advanced options can be found at [http://formspree.io](http://formspree.io/)

+### Customizing the CSS

+All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Pixyll.

 ### Page Animation

 If you would like to add a [fade-in-down effect](http://daneden.github.io/animate.css/), you can add `animated: true` to your `_config.yml`.